AlanWman/MixedMessages/README.md

 MixedMessages Codecademy Project

 ## Description
+A light generator based on 5e for those needing a bit of inspiration or a quick 'something to do' for their intrepid party.
 The script generates a random enocunter from a set of 3 tables and outputs it to the console.

 ## Technology
 Javascript